-- 121 E. Catherine: proposed 66-unit project with 50% of the units reserved for supportive housing and 50% reserved for low-income households in the creative sector.
-All units would be affordable to households up to 60% AMI. - 350 S. 5th: Approved zoning and supplemental regulations that require a minimum of 40% (approximately 145) affordable units affordable for households up to 60% AMI in a 2-tower building.

-- 415 W. Washington: proposed residential building with about 125 units, 15% of which would be affordable to households up to 60% AMI or a cash contribution to the Affordable Housing fund in lieu of including units on site. - 2000 S. Industrial: proposed mixed-use site including residential and City uses such as offices, storage, and fleet services - 1510 E. Stadium: conducting due diligence - 721 N Main: conducting due diligence

-3) Project-Based Voucher:
+- 121 E. Catherine: Site plan approved for a 63-unit project with 50% of the units reserved for supportive housing and 50% reserved for low-income households in the creative sector.
+All units would be affordable to households up to 60% AMI. - 350 S. 5th: Approved zoning and supplemental regulations that require a minimum of 40% (approximately 145) affordable units affordable for households up to 60% AMI in a 2-tower building. - 415 W. Washington: proposed residential building with about 125 units, 15% of which would be affordable to households up to 60% AMI or a cash contribution to the Affordable Housing fund in lieu of including units on site. - 2000 S. Industrial: proposed mixed-use site including residential and City uses such as offices, storage, and fleet services - 1510 E. Stadium: conducting due diligence - 721 N Main (123 W Summit): Lot was split so that the buildable portion is separate from the portion in the floodway. - 404 N Ashley: on hold until building is vacated - 353 S Main: Public sewer line extended to site to support future development - 309 S. Ashley: no activity to report - Platt/Springbrook: no activity to report - 3) Project-Based Voucher:

 Increase the number of Project-Based Vouchers in the City of Ann Arbor and other communities in Washtenaw County that have a strong economic base and public transportation.
-AAHC projects that we will convert about 200 vouchers to project-based vouchers by FY24.
+AAHC projects that we will convert about 200 vouchers to project-based vouchers by FY25.